 Update on Ongoing AWI Legal Challenge

-(1) A reduction to the standardized IPPS payment amount for all hospitals in the nation to fund an increase in the AWI for hospitals with an AWI in the lowest quartile (none of California’s hospitals are in the lowest quartile).
-This reduction affects all California general acute care IPPS hospitals and resulted in a loss of approximately $22 million in FFY 2020 and $25 million loss in FFY 2021, and a $24.6 million loss in FFY 2022.
+- Issue #1: A reduction to the standardized IPPS payment amount for all hospitals in the nation to fund an increase in the AWI for hospitals with an AWI in the lowest quartile (none of California’s hospitals are in the lowest quartile).
+This reduction affects all California general acute care IPPS hospitals and resulted in an approximate $22 million loss in FFY 2020 and $25 million loss in FFY 2021, and a $24.6 million loss in FFY 2022.